ResearchScientist/NeuroLingNotes/06ClinicalLinguistics.md

 A neurodegenerative disease.

 # Broca's Aphasia
 Lesions in area result in non fluent aphasia.
+Difficulty producing speech.

 # Wernicke's aphasia
 Lesions in area result in fluent aphasia.